Get A Colorado Marriage License: The Easiest Step-By-Step

 Divorced, widowed or dissolved marriage

-If you’ve been divorced or have dissolved a marriage, you’ll need to provide the date and location of recording - but always check with the County Clerk about what you’ll need to provide because requirements can vary from clerk to clerk.
+If you’ve been divorced or have dissolved a marriage, you’ll need to provide the date and location of recording - but always check with the County Clerk about what paperwork you’ll need to provide because requirements can vary from clerk to clerk.

 BONUS INSIDER TIP:

-Some licenses have pretty gold foil seals
+Some Colorado licenses have pretty gold foil seals

 Some of the County Clerks have licenses with gold foil stamps on them rather than just a black stamp.
 The ones with gold foil are especially pretty!